giellalt/lang-ess/ess.md

+# Central Siberian Yupik description

+All documents in one file

 * Sets for POS sub-categories

 * Sets for Semantic tags

 * Sets for Morphosyntactic properties

 * Sets for verbs

 - V is all readings with a V tag in them, REAL-V should be the ones without an N tag following the V.
 The REAL-V set thus awaits a fix to the preprocess V ...
 N bug.

 * The set COPULAS is for predicative constructions

 * NP sets defined according to their morphosyntactic features

 * The PRE-NP-HEAD family of sets